GOD’S VIEW ON THE FLESH (Part 1)

 10 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.
 (NKJV).

-In Christ Jesus, you are no longer the same old, corrupt, wretched or bankrupt flesh or self, but you are now a new creation, self or being and you are completely pleasing and accepted to God.
-(Eph.
-1:6).
+In Christ Jesus, you are no longer the same old, corrupt, wretched or bankrupt flesh or self, but you are now a new creation, self or being.

-You are also no longer in the flesh, but you are now in the Spirit.
+You are no longer in the flesh, but you are now in the Spirit.

 9 But you are not in the flesh, you are in the Spirit, if in fact the Spirit of God dwells in you.
 Any one who does not have the Spirit of Christ does not belong to him.